HeuristicPerson/Screenshot-Collector/README.md

 2. lxml library - in Linux `sudo apt-get install python-lxml`

+## Installation and instructions of use

+Please, visit the [online wiki](https://github.com/PixelGordo/Screenshot-Collector/wiki) with the updated installation guide and instructions of use.

 ## Extra

 How to properly mount a NTFS partition in Linux to avoid problems with the script